Packing subgraphs in regular graphs: Sketch of the proof of

 \subsection{Balancing the expanders}

 Given the partition $\{Z_1, \ldots, Z_r\}$ of the vertices of $G$, a natural strategy for obtaining an almost perfect $K_{t, t}$-packing in $G$ is to find an almost perfect $K_{t, t}$-packing in each of the expanders $G[Z_i]$.
 However, it is possible that some of these expanders are rather imbalanced bipartite graphs, rendering this plan impossible.
-To overcome this obstacle, in our first key lemma (\Cref{lem:balancing}), we modify the sets $Z_i$, and remove a small collection of vertex-disjoint $K_{t,t}$-copies and a very small number of additional vertices, so that the remainder of each modified set $Z_i$ spans an expander which is either close to a balanced bipartite graph, or is far from being bipartite.
+To overcome this obstacle, in our first key lemma (\Cref{lem:balancing}), we modify the sets $Z_i$ and remove a small collection of vertex-disjoint $K_{t,t}$-copies and a very small number of additional vertices so that the remainder of each modified set $Z_i$ spans an expander that is either bipartite and balanced or is far from bipartite.
+(In other words, this `balances' the expanders $G[Z_i]$ that are almost bipartite.)